Is Florence Worth Visiting? Here’s All You Need to Know

 9. Vibrant Street Life

-If there was one word to describe Florence’s aura is solar!
+If there was one word to describe Florence’s aura, it’s solar!
 Maybe it comes from the people, the endless colorful architecture, the street art, or them all.
 Whatever the solar aura comes from, Florence is an incredibly vibrant city.

 Is Florence worth visiting?
 Yes.
 One of the reasons is its Vibrant Street Life